Best approximation of a three-variable function by sum of one-variable coordinate functions: Three variable case

-\begin{definition} The sum of two projection cycles-vectors is a projection cycle-vector on the union of the points of the given projection cycle-vectors, with weight at each point equal to the sum of the weights of the given projection cycle-vectors on that point. \end{definition} We can express the above definition by formulas as follows: \((p^1,\lambda^1)+(p^2,\lambda^2)=(p,\lambda)\) where, \( p=p^1 \cup p^2 \) and
+\begin{definition} The sum of two projection cycles-vectors is a projection cycle-vector on the union of the points of the given projection cycle-vectors, with weight at each point equal to the sum of the weights of the given projection cycle-vectors on that point.
+If we encounter any points with a weight of zero, we would ignore them. \end{definition} We can express the above definition by formulas as follows: where \( p=\left( p^1 \cup p^2\right) \backslash p^* \), $p^*=\{q:q \in p^1 \cap p^2, \lambda^1(q)+\lambda^2(q)=0 \}$ and